 ActiveMSers seeks out and reviews the best multiple sclerosis websites on the internet.
-It would be easy to boast that we have the best MS newsletter, the best MS forum, the best MS Twitter feed, the best MS blog, and the best overall website.
+It would be easy to boast that we have the best MS newsletter, the best MS forum, the best MS Twitter feed, the best MS blog, the best MS Instagram page, the best MS YouTube channel, and the best overall MS website.
 But we would be dead wrong (mostly)--there are lots of helpful sites on the internet for our disease and our feeling is the more tools in the toolbox, the better.
 As long as they are great tools!
 If there is a website/blog/etc. you would like to recommend or see reviewed, contact ActiveMSers at info@ActiveMSers.org.
-I'm pretty picky.
+Better still, go to our forum and read up on some of the under-the-radar MS sites and blogs, and feel free to promote your own blog here.
+As for those listed here, I'm pretty picky.
 Sites below are broken down by topic and are recommended by ActiveMSers.

 Best Overall Kick-Ass MS Website

 ActiveMSers (www.ActiveMSers.org) Sure, I'm totally biased.
 What did you expect?
 But honestly, ActiveMSers features more information about staying active with this disease than arguably any other MS site.
 And having started March 2, 2006, to my knowledge it's the longest running MS blog on the web.
 It's loaded with hope, practical tips, essential advice, and it's funny as shit.
 Oh yeah, and there's cursing—try that MS Society! + Funny, chock-full of MS tricks, great newsletter, a forum with awesome members, clever blog, insightful product reviews, robust social media presence, cursing allowed. - The site could be updated more regularly, and what's up with newsletter not being more frequent.
 It's almost as if the entire site is run by one dude.
 Oh, it is.